databio/bds_hackathon/README.md

 ## Tasks

-1. collect datasets (identify, download, and annotate data)
+We will first need to collect datasets (identify, download, and annotate data).

-2. process data (from reads to counts files)
+1. process data (from reads to counts files).
+Starting with [this pipeline](https://github.com/databio/rnapipe), we can build a standard pipeline designed for single-cell data.
-3. munge count output (from counts files to in-memory representation used as input to machine learning packages)
+3. munge count output (from counts files to in-memory representation used as input to machine learning packages).
+The pipeline will output a series of count files (one per cell).
+We will need to produce an R package that can read this output and produce an R object that is ready to insert to downstream analysis packages.
+We can base such an R package on the [pepr package](https://github.com/pepkit/pepr) for reading a project annotation sheet.
 4. run unsupervised analysis (to categorize single-cells)
 5. build machine learning classifiers based on unsupervised results